carj/pyPreservica/docs/entity.rst

     client = EntityAPI()

+The ``client`` object will manage the connection to the server and will be responsible for creating the API authentication tokens as needed.

 Fetching Entities (Assets, Folders & Content Objects)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The following Python code examples show how data model entities, (Assets, Folders & Content Objects) can be returned from Preservica using their internal Preservica identifiers.

-Fetch an Asset by its reference and print its attributes
+The following shows how you can fetch an Asset by its reference and then print its attributes to the screen.

 .. code-block:: python

+    from pyPreservica import *

     asset = client.asset("9bad5acf-e7a1-458a-927d-2d1e7f15974d")
     print(asset.reference)